 History 401-2.
 Problems in American History.
+Prerequisite, History 201-2 or its equivalent.
 Mr. Morton.

 The students are guided in the use of historical materials in the Library and are given practice in presenting the results of their study and research to the class.